linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 >![notes](icon/notes.svg)Notes: This function is only available for laptops.

 ### Mouse and Touchpad
 Mouse and Touchpad are common computer input devices.
 Using the mouse, you can make the operation easier and faster.
-For notebook computer users, when there is no mouse, the touch pad can also be used to replace the mouse for operation.
+For laptop computer users, when there is no mouse, the touchpad can also be used to replace the mouse for operation.

 ![0|mouse](jpg/mouse.png)